The top 8 regional NSW property hotspots in 2026

 Adamstown Heights

-Few suburbs are experiencing as high demand as the Newcastle suburb of Adamstown Heights.
-Nestled on the edge of Newcastle & Lake Macquarie, the area has everything young families could desire.
-There are nearby shopping centres, a wide selection of schools and plenty of parks to enjoy.
+Few areas are experiencing as high demand as the Newcastle suburb of Adamstown Heights.
+Nestled on the edge of Newcastle and Lake Macquarie, the area has everything young families could desire.
+There are nearby shopping centres, a wide selection of schools and plenty of green spaces to enjoy.
 Commuting to work is straightforward too with two rail stations close by as well as access to the Pacific Highway.

 This prominence has made property demand surge in recent years.
-Property prices have increased by an average of 15% in 2024 to reach a staggering average of $1.14m.
+Property prices have increased up to an average of $1.23m as of February 2026.
 This has been great for investors with property values having increased by 110% in the last decade.
 It’s why the area now sports a population of 6,000 underlining its growth in stature.
-It’s why the area has proven itself as one of Newcastle’s property hotspots of 2025 to watch for.
+It’s why the area has proven itself as one of Newcastle’s property hotspots to watch for in 2026.

 LGA: City of Newcastle/City of Lake Macquarie